 McLaren's Special Operations division isn't a specially trained group of operatives that drop into war zones to assassinate dictators or infiltrate buildings to rescue hostages.
 Instead, it was formed in 2011 to "provide a bespoke personalization service for McLaren customers."
-That service extends from tailoring individual cars to its customers wants and needs, to producing enhanced limited production models and creating one-of-a-kind wonders.
-We'll leave the head-scratching McLaren X-1 off the list, as well as cars that have been painted a bright color and given carbon-fiber paddles, and instead look at the ones that truly inspire our lust.
+That service extends from tailoring individual cars to its customers' wants and needs to produce enhanced limited production models and create one-of-a-kind wonders.
+We'll leave the head-scratching McLaren X-1 off the list, as well as cars that have been painted a bright color and given carbon-fiber paddles, and instead, look at the ones that truly inspire our lust.

 In 1995, five McLaren F1 GTR models finished the Le Mans 24hr race in 1st, 3rd, 4th, and 5th place.
 That's a stunning victory, but all the sweeter when you realize that the McLaren 1 GTR was, in reality, a modified road car going up against purpose-built racing cars at the highest level.
 To celebrate this, MSO teamed up with Peter Stevens, who designed the F1, and built 50 tribute cars.
 The cars have no bump in engine power, but they do have a roof-mounted snorkel air intake like the race car, and front fenders with new louvres that reduce pressure over the front wheels and increase downforce.
 The wheels are ultra-lightweight 20-spoke discs based on the race car's wheels.
 Other exquisite details include extended MSO door 'blades' and a more aggressive rear diffuser.